Abel Tasman National Park: History

+Park establishment

 The park was founded in 1942, largely through the efforts of ornithologist and author Pérrine Moncrieff to have land reserved for the purpose.
 Moncrieff served on the park board from 1943 to 1974.

-The park was opened on the 18 December 1942 to mark the 300th anniversary of Abel Tasman's visit.
+The park was opened on 18 December 1942 to mark the 300th anniversary of Abel Tasman's visit.
 Those in attendance at the opening ceremony at Tarakohe included Charles van der Plas, as personal representative of the Netherlands' Queen, Wilhelmina.
 The Queen was made Patron of the park.

 The idea for the park had been under consideration since June 1938.
 The Crown set aside 37,622 acre, comprising 21,900 acre of proposed state forest, 14,354 acre of Crown land and 1,368 acre of other reserve land for the national park.
 The Golden Bay Cement Company donated the land where the Abel Tasman Monument and a memorial plaque was sited.
 The area's primary historic interest was the visit of Tasman in 1642, D'Urville in 1827, and the New Zealand Company barques Whitby and Will Watch, and brig Arrow in 1841.
 The site was also of significant botanical interest.

+Expansion

 By 1946 the park had reached 38,386 acre in area with additional land purchases.
 A further 2,085 acre at Tōtaranui, formerly owned by William Gibbs, was acquired from J S Campbell in 1949 and added to the park.
 About 15000 acre have been added since.
 In 2008 an extra 7.9 km2, including the formerly private land known as Hadfields Clearing, were added to the park.

-Description
+In 2016, a further 7 ha in Awaroa Inlet was purchased by New Zealanders in a crowdfunding campaign.